Fifa Normalisation Committee takes charge of Ivorian Football Federation | Goal.com

 The Federation of International Football Association (Fifa) has appointed a normalisation committee to run the affairs of the Ivorian Football Federation.

-Fifa’s decision was taken as a result of the country’s inability to carry out an electoral process for a new Executive Committee in accordance with requirement valid to all Fifa member association.
+Fifa’s decision was taken as a result of the country’s inability to carry out an electoral process for a new Executive Committee in accordance with the requirement valid to all Fifa member associations.

 “The Bureau of the Fifa Council has decided to appoint a normalisation committee for FIF pursuant to art.
 8 par.
 2 of the Fifa Statutes,” the statement read.